safespring/web/content/blogg/2025/2025-03-exit-strategy.md

 5. If you use compute instances and S3 storage, the process should be quite straightforward and there should not be any data loss.
 6. If you use Kubernetes and containers, there are some pitfalls, but you should be able to migrate without data loss.
 7. If you are the developer behind a SaaS that uses someone else’s Iaas/PaaS then your mileage will vary a lot depending on how locked in you are to functions only available from one cloud provider.
 In this case it might be necessary to change your application so that it can run in any standard cloud environment.
 This will be beneficial for you in the long run anyway. :)
+8. Networking is key.
+When migrating between platforms it is important to be able to handle the transition and that could be done by setting up an overlay network that spans both the platforms.
+This way function by function could be migrated with minimal impact.

 {{% /note %}}